junghan0611/spacemacs/doc/LAYERS.md

 Anatomy of a layer
 ==================

-A layer is simply a folder somewhere in Spacemacs\'s layer search path that usually contains these files (listed in loading order).
+A layer is simply a folder somewhere in Spacemacs's layer search path that usually contains these files (listed in loading order).

 -   declare additional layers